 Most people (60% of men and 50% of women) experience a traumatic event at some point in their lives.
 While around 7% of people in the general population will go on to develop a diagnostic level of PTSD symptoms, for combat Veterans estimates range between 10-15%.

 What are the Symptoms of PTSD?

-PTSD is characterized by three clusters of symptoms: Re-experiencing, avoidance, negative changes in mood and thoughts, and hyperarousal.
+PTSD is characterized by four clusters of symptoms: Re-experiencing, avoidance, negative changes in mood and thoughts, and hyperarousal.